hilkenan/formgen-react/README.md

 ```
 npm install formgen-react --save
 ```
 The example below shows how to use the form generator with a simple json definition.
-This json need to map to the Json schema:
+This JSON need to map to the JSON schema:

 ```ts
 import * as React from 'react';
 import Form from 'formgen-react';